-Darjeeling is West Bengal’s favourite hill station.
-The region is also known as ‘Queen of Hill stations’.
-An up-hill climb by foot to get anywhere in Darjeeling will have you gasping for air, as the small little town of Darjeeling is at an elevation of 6,700 feet.
+Darjeeling is one of West Bengal’s favorite hill stations, also known as the ‘Queen of hill stations’.
+An uphill climb by foot to get anywhere in Darjeeling will have you gasping for air, as the small town is at an elevation of 6,700 feet.
 The hill station has several viewpoints overlooking the stunning Kanchenjunga mountain ranges to its north.

 Darjeeling is known to be an excellent hill station mainly for recuperation.
-When the British occupied Darjeeling, it’s said that they believed the hilly terrain and even the air had healing properties.
+When the British occupied Darjeeling, it is said that they believed the hilly terrain and even the air had healing properties.
 They especially sent injured soldiers here to recuperate.

 Before the British era, Darjeeling had a very scanty population of aboriginal inhabitants who were the Lepchas and Bhutias of Sikkim.
 The hilly area around Darjeeling was controlled by the Kingdom of Sikkim.
 Once the British took over, Darjeeling started to gain the title of a social recreational resort for British officers and their families.

 The demand for tea by Victorian England was constantly increasing.
 So England had to find a way to source their own tea instead of being dependent on China.
 That’s when Dr. Campbell took the initiative.
 He was the first to experiment with the idea of growing tea in Darjeeling, in 1841.
 From here, the course of Darjeeling changed and it became the ideal place to cultivate tea.
 Tea cultivation and gardens have always been part of the visuals of this town.
 You can take the Darjeeling ropeway to get a bird’s-eye view of the hilly terrain, valleys and of course, neatly lined tea plantations.